rebeccapower/test/_pages/speakers.md

 ## Dara Virks

 Dara is the Project Manager Lead at Born-Digital.
 Prior to that she produced Drupal websites for 4 years.
 She has a background as a newspaper editor, and is passionate about history.
 She holds a master's of science in information technologies from Marlboro College.

+## Chris Day

+Chris Day is the Metadata Librarian at discoverygarden.
+Prior to starting this position at the beginning of the year he spent that past fifteen years as a Metadata and Digital Projects Librarian at academic institutions in the United States.
+Most recently he was the Digital Services Librarian at the School of the Art Institute of Chicago where he managed the Flaxman Library’s Islandora collection SAIC Digital Collections.
+In that time he migrated the collection from CONTENTdm to Islandora 7 and completed the first half of a migration to Islandora 2.0.

 ## Alan Stanley